10 Best Herbal Teas For Hay Fever

 Salvia officinalis, commonly known as sage, has been traditionally used in herbal teas to help alleviate symptoms of hay fever.

-As with any herbal remedy, it is advisable to consult a healthcare professional before incorporating sage tea into a treatment plan for allergies.
+As with any herbal remedy, it is advisable to consult a healthcare professional before incorporating sage into your routine, especially if you are pregnant, nursing, or taking medications.

 equisetum arvense tea